 - It may take several days for your supply to increase.
 Don’t be discouraged; it will happen.

 Pumping at home

-If you will be spending a lot of time at home pumping, you will probably want to rent an electric pump to keep at home.
+If you will be spending a lot of time at home pumping, you may want to rent an electric pump to keep at home.
 An electric pump works better than a small hand or battery-powered pump.
 We recommend electric pumps for maintaining your milk supply if your baby is not breastfeeding yet.

 You can rent a breast pump from Children's Hospital, from the manufacturer or retail stores.
-Be sure to check with your insurance company; it may cover the cost of a pump while your child is in the Hospital.
+Be sure to check with your insurance company; it may cover the cost of a pump while your child is in the hospital.
 For details, see pump rentals.